Macro-econ/Lyn-Alden/README.md

 - **Strategy #1:** Invest for income by focusing on defensive high-dividend stocks.
 - **Strategy #2:** Diversify into international markets, which may offer better value.
 - **Strategy #3:** Allocate a portion of your portfolio to gold and silver as a hedge against economic uncertainty.

-# Key Lessons from "A Century of Fiscal and Monetary Policy: Inflation vs Deflation"
+# "A Century of Fiscal and Monetary Policy: Inflation vs Deflation"

 ## 1. The Short-Term Debt Cycle
 - **Lesson:** Short-term debt cycles occur every 5-10 years and are characterized by business expansion followed by over-leveraging and a recession that leads to deleveraging.